Hibernate / Boolean Fields / MySQL 5.0

 There’s a problem persisting boolean fields using Hibernate 3.2.2 to MySQL 5.0, if you allow Hibernate to generate your schema, and you leave Hibernate to generate the schema in the default way.
 It works fine on MySQL 4.1 and it doesn’t matter if you use boolean (primitive) or Boolean (object) types for the fields.

-with a class such as:
+With a class such as:

 public class MyObject {